ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 layout: page-fullwidth
 title: "Sending Telemetry to the Cloud"
 subheadline: "Microsoft Azure IoT Lab 1"
-teaser: "In this lab you will write to a digital output."
+teaser: "In this lab you will gather telemetry and send it to the cloud."
 show_meta: true
 comments: true
 header: no